samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_3_netCDF4.md

 ## Weather Study Installation Instructions: Part 3.
 Install `netcdf4`

- 1. You will need xcode 5.0.2 or higher to install `netcdf`.
+ 1. On Mac OS X you will need `xcode` 5.0.2 or higher to install `netcdf`.
  1. Once installed, make sure `brew` is up to date:

         brew doctor